MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/binding-collection.md

 ---
 author: stevewhims
 description: A collection that can be effectively bound to a XAML items control is known as an *observable* collection.
 This topic shows how to implement and consume an observable collection, and how to bind a XAML items control to it.
-title: XAML items controls; binding to a C++/WinRT collection ms.author: stwhi ms.date: 03/07/2018
+title: XAML items controls; bind to a C++/WinRT collection ms.author: stwhi ms.date: 03/07/2018
 ms.topic: article